influx6/relay/readme.md

       //handle the request and response
     })

     //the real route is /home/:id, using the internal request
     //encapsulation in relay which wraps up the request
     //and response and uses the codecs for writing and reading data home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
       //handle the custom request object
     },relay.BasicHTTPCodec) // => returns a http port

-    //using the pure go-handler approach either
-    home.Get("/updates",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
+    //you can also use the pure go-handler approach home.Get("/updates",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
       //handle the request and response
     })

     //the codec argument can be nil which defaults to using the
     //BasicHTTPCodec as the internal http codec
     home.BindHTTP("get post put","/:names",func(req *relay.HTTPRequest){
       //handle the custom request object
     },nil) // => returns a http port

     //Binding for websocket connections each controller provides
     //the BindSocket and BindSocketFor where each allows a more refined control on arguments. home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){

       //Strateg one:
       //With websocket is the SocketWorker which encapsulates
       //the gorilla.WebSocket object and create a infinite buffer
       //where messages are received until you being handling them
       //by receiving from the message channel
       //where it returns a relay.WebsocketMessage
       for data := range soc.Messages {

         //do something with the data and reply, replies are given
         //the same exact type as the message it recieved,since
         //relay.WebsocketMessage uses the internal or supplied codec,
         //the data can be anything you wish,so a (interface{},error) is returned words,err := data.Message()